 - Auxiliary aids and services – such as CART and ASL interpreting services, Read&Write text-to-speech application, or note-taking services.

-- Environmental adjustments – such as a classroom location or alternative furniture.
+- Environmental adjustments – such as a classroom location, housing configuration, or alternative furniture.

 All these have the purpose of removing barriers and facilitating equal access to the university’s programs and opportunities.
-Accommodations do not include non-attendance or non-completion of course requirements, although the ways in which students satisfy course requirements may differ.
+Accommodations do not include non-attendance or non-completion of course and/or program requirements, although the ways of how students satisfy requirements may differ.

 Accommodations Are Proactive (Not Retroactive)

 Accommodations are proactive, not retroactive.
 You have the right not to disclose a disability or not to request or use accommodations, but you may not request accommodations for work or courses already completed, even if the quality of your work was affected by the disability.
-Accommodations are available only after you complete the 3-step eligibility process.
-It's important to establish eligibility early and to request accommodations at the start of the term.
+Accommodations are available after you complete the 3-step eligibility process, and you are expected to follow any applicable deadlines, such as housing deadlines.

 Accommodations Are for Lawrence Only

-Academic accommodations are available to enrolled students at Lawrence and do not extend to standardized tests, graduate or professional school, or work environments.
+Accommodations are available to enrolled students at Lawrence and do not extend to standardized tests, other undergraduate or graduate or professional schools, or work environments.
 Though all may offer accommodations, each has its own requirements and procedures.
 If you apply for testing accommodations for the GRE, LSAT, or MCAT, you may not qualify for the same testing accommodations you receive at Lawrence.
 Check the websites of the Educational Testing Service (ETS) and other testing agencies well in advance to see what is required.